cyberbotics/webots-doc/guide/using-visual-cpp-with-webots.md

     This will tell Visual C++ where to find Webots C API (.h files).

     By default Visual C++ places the .exe file in a "Debug" or "Release" subdirectory.
-However order to be executed by Webots, the .exe file must be placed directly at the root of the "MyController" directory.
-So in this example the .exe should be there: "MyProject\controllers\MyController\MyController.exe".
+However, in order to be executed by Webots, the .exe file must be placed directly at the root of the "MyController" directory.
+So, in this example the .exe should be there: "MyProject\controllers\MyController\MyController.exe".
     Consequently the linker output file should be configured like this: